 The proposed development is located on a previously developed site where its redevelopment has been awaited for some time.
 The proposal is likely to lead to significant benefits by the provision of affordable housing and environmental improvements to the site and its surroundings.
-Some issues have been identified with the easement to the culvert that crosses the site and it is anticipated that this can be satisfactorily dealt with through negotiations and agreements between the Environment Agency and the applicant.
-An update of this matter will be reported at the meeting.
+Issues relating to the culvert on the site have been satisfactorily dealt with by the applicant's agreement to its opening up.